 Separate applications are required.

 Western has a number of additional programs that recognize a student’s experience and potential for success in leadership, service learning and program involvement.
 Western’s Distinguished Scholars programs combine students’ interests and experience with distinctive opportunities on campus and may also include a scholarship.
 Additional scholarships are available for continuing students through their academic department or involvement on campus.

 We encourage you to check out the Scholarship Center to find more scholarship opportunities.

 Each community college in Washington state is invited to nominate two students, including Running Start students, to the All-Washington Academic Team based on academic achievement and community service.
 Western guarantees a minimum scholarship award of $2,000 across all university scholarships to any member of the All-Washington Team who enrolls at Western.

 National Merit Scholarship

-Additionally, TheWashBoard.org is a free, student-centered, online clearinghouse for both Washington residents and students attending Washington colleges and universities who are seeking college scholarships.
-WashBoard.org allows students to search and apply for verified scholarship opportunities that are specific to their academic interests, college, university, or other criteria.
+We encourage all Western Washington University transfer students to explore TheWashBoard.org, a free, student-centered, online clearinghouse for Washington state scholarships—both Washington residents and students attending Washington colleges and universities are eligible.
+TheWashBoard.org allows you to search and apply for verified scholarship opportunities that are specific to your academic interests, transfer student status, or other criteria.